Working time and working hours in Poland

 Weekly rest period of managing employees may be less than 35 hours but never less 24 hours.

-Breaks at work
+Breaks from work

-Other breaks included in work time:
+Other breaks included in working time:

 Systems and schedules of working time